-The Centre is a working partnership between a range of institutions: Ambrose University, Asbury Theological Seminary; Asbury University; Cliff College; the International Board of Education of the Church of the Nazarene; Nazarene Theological College; Nazarene Theological Seminary; Northwest Nazarene University; Pentecostal Theological Seminary; Perkins School of Theology at Southern Methodist University; Point Loma Nazarene University; The University of Manchester John Rylands Library; the University of Manchester Religions and Theology Subject Area, and Wesley Seminary at Indiana Wesleyan University; and the American Academy of Religion.
+The Centre is a working partnership between a range of institutions: Ambrose University, Asbury Theological Seminary; Asbury University; Cliff College; the International Board of Education of the Church of the Nazarene; Nazarene Theological College; Nazarene Theological Seminary; Northwest Nazarene University; Pentecostal Theological Seminary; Perkins School of Theology at Southern Methodist University; Point Loma Nazarene University; The University of Manchester John Rylands Library; the University of Manchester Religions and Theology Subject Area; Wesley Seminary at Indiana Wesleyan University; and the American Academy of Religion.
 Each partner is already actively engaged in research in this field, and the object of the collaboration is to develop a centre for research with a national and international profile in Wesleyan studies.

 Ambrose University is the official Canadian school of both the Christian and Missionary Alliance and the Church of the Nazarene located in Calgary, Alberta.
 With roots dating back to 1921, Ambrose is a community of transformative Christian higher education–with a vision for the welfare of our city and our world.